 The Affordable Care Act established a new methodology for determining income eligibility for Medicaid, which is based on Modified Adjusted Gross Income (MAGI).
 MAGI is used to determine financial eligibility for Medicaid, CHIP, and premium tax credits and cost sharing reductions available through the health insurance marketplace.
 By using one set of income counting rules and a single application across programs, the Affordable Care Act made it easier for people to apply and enroll in the appropriate program.

-Some individuals are exempt from the MAGI-based income counting rules, including those whose eligibility is based on blindness, disability or age (65 and older).
-Medicaid eligibility for individuals 65 and older or who have blindness or a disability is generally determined using the income methodologies of the supplemental security income (SSI) program administered by the Social Security Administration (some states, known as 209(b) states, use certain more restrictive eligibility criteria than SSI’s, but still largely apply SSI’s methodologies).
-Eligibility for the Medicare Savings Programs, through which Medicaid pays Medicare premiums, deductibles and/or coinsurance costs for beneficiaries eligible for both programs (often referred to as dual eligibles) is determined using SSI methodologies..
+Some individuals are exempt from the MAGI-based income counting rules, including those whose eligibility is based on blindness, disability, or age (65 and older).
+Medicaid eligibility for individuals 65 and older or who have blindness or a disability is generally determined using the income methodologies of the SSI program administered by the Social Security Administration (some states, known as 209(b) states, use certain more restrictive eligibility criteria than SSI, but still largely apply SSI methodologies).
+Eligibility for the Medicare Savings Programs, through which Medicaid pays Medicare premiums, deductibles, and/or coinsurance costs for beneficiaries eligible for both programs (often referred to as dual eligibles) is determined using SSI methodologies..

 Effective Date of Coverage

 States have the option to establish a “medically needy program” for individuals with significant health needs whose income is too high to otherwise qualify for Medicaid under other eligibility groups.
-Medically needy individuals can still become eligible by “spending down” the amount of income that is above a particular state's medically needy income standard.
+Medically needy individuals can still become eligible by “spending down” the amount of income that is above a state's medically needy income standard.
 Individuals spend down by incurring expenses for medical and remedial care for which they do not have health insurance.
 Once an individual’s incurred expenses exceed the difference between the individual’s income and the state’s medically needy income level (the “spenddown” amount), the person can be eligible for Medicaid.
-The Medicaid program then pays the cost of services that exceed what the individual had to incur in the way of expenses in order to become eligible.
+The Medicaid program then pays the cost of services that exceeds the expenses the individual had to incur to become eligible.

 CIB: Coordination Between HHS Appeals Entity and Medicaid and CHIP Agencies – Assessment States

-This Informational Bulletin discusses federal requirements and provides technical assistance related to coordination of appeals among insurance affordability programs in states that have elected for the Federally-facilitated Exchange (FFE) to make an assessment of eligibility for Medicaid and the Children’s Health Insurance Program (CHIP) (“assessment states”).
+This Informational Bulletin discusses federal requirements and provides technical assistance related to coordination of appeals among insurance affordability programs in states that have elected for the Federally-Facilitated Exchange (FFE) to assess eligibility for Medicaid and CHIP (“assessment states”).

-Appendix 1: States treating decisions of HHS Appeals Entity as assessments of eligibility provides three scenarios to illustrate the specific steps that assessment states must take upon receiving an Electronic File Transfer from the HHS Appeals Entity if the state has opted to treat decisions of the HHS Appeals Entity as an assessment of Medicaid or CHIP eligibility.
-Operational flows for the scenarios are posted below.
+Appendix 1: States treating decisions of HHS Appeals Entity as assessments of eligibility provides three scenarios to illustrate the specific steps that assessment states must take upon receiving an Electronic File Transfer from the Department of Health and Human Services (HHS) Appeals Entity if the state has opted to treat decisions of the HHS Appeals Entity as an assessment of Medicaid or CHIP eligibility.
+See operational flows for the scenarios:

 Appendix 2: States treating decisions of HHS Appeals Entity as determinations of eligibility provides three scenarios to illustrate the specific steps that assessment states must take upon receiving an Electronic File Transfer from the HHS Appeals Entity if the state has opted to accept decisions of the HHS Appeals Entity as a final determination of Medicaid or CHIP eligibility.
-Operational flows for the scenarios are posted below.
+See operational flows for the scenarios:

 Spousal Impoverishment: Protects the spouse of a Medicaid applicant or beneficiary who needs coverage for long-term services and supports (LTSS), in either an institution or a home or other community-based setting, from becoming impoverished in order for the spouse in need of LTSS to attain Medicaid coverage for such services.

-Treatment of Trusts: When an individual, their spouse, or anyone acting on the individual's behalf establishes a trust using at least some of the individual's funds, that trust can be considered available to the individual for purposes of determining eligibility for Medicaid.
+Treatment of Trusts: When an individual, his or her spouse, or anyone acting on the individual's behalf establishes a trust using at least some of the individual's funds, that trust can be considered available to the individual for determining eligibility for Medicaid.

 Transfers of Assets for Less Than Fair Market Value: Medicaid beneficiaries who need LTSS will be denied LTSS coverage if they have transferred assets for less than fair market value during the five-year period preceding their Medicaid application.
-This rule applies when assets are transferred, sold, or gifted for less than they are worth by individuals (or their spouses) who need LTSS in a long-term care facility or wish to receive home and community-based waiver services.
+This rule applies when individuals (or their spouses) who need LTSS in a long-term care facility or wish to receive home and community-based waiver services have transferred, sold, or gifted assets for less than they are worth.

 Estate Recovery: State Medicaid programs must recover from a Medicaid enrollee's estate the cost of certain benefits paid on behalf of the enrollee, including nursing facility services, home and community-based services, and related hospital and prescription drug services.
 State Medicaid programs may recover for other Medicaid benefits, except for Medicare cost-sharing benefits paid on behalf of Medicare Savings Program beneficiaries.

-Waivers and Demonstrations: States can apply to the Centers for Medicare & Medicaid Services for waivers to provide Medicaid to populations beyond what traditionally can be covered under the state plan.
-Some states have additional state only programs to provide medical assistance for certain low-income people who do not qualify for Medicaid.
-No federal funds are provided for state only programs.
+Waivers and Demonstrations: States can apply to CMS for waivers to provide Medicaid to populations beyond those traditionally covered under the state plan.
+Some states have additional state-only programs to provide medical assistance for certain low-income people who do not qualify for Medicaid.
+No federal funds are provided for state-only programs.